DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-improving-the-add-user-flow.md

 ## What we changed and why

-Currently, clicking on ‘add provider user’ takes the DfE support user out of the provider section of the support service.
+Currently, clicking on ‘add provider user’ takes the support user out of the provider section of the support service.
 This means that they have to choose which provider they want to add the user to.

 We moved the function of adding a user to within the provider section.
 The user will be added to the provider which has already been selected.